ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/experimental.md

 ## Enable an experiment for a particular document

 Document can choose to opt in a certain experiments.
-To do that, simply put a meta tag of the `amp-experiments-opt-in` name in the head of the HTML document before your AMP script (`https://cdn.ampproject.org/v0.js`).
+To do that, place a meta tag of the `amp-experiments-opt-in` name in the head of the HTML document before your AMP script (`https://cdn.ampproject.org/v0.js`).
 Its content value is a comma-separated string of experiment IDs to opt in.

 ```html
 <head>